Monika-81/padel-pals/README.md

 <br>

-With the UX principles in mind I started with Strategy phace, thinking about the target audience and what features would benefit them.
+With the UX principles in mind I started with the Strategy phace, thinking about the target audience and what features would benefit them.

 The target audience are: